-The Religious Education Program at Church of the Holy Family is designed to serve the needs of every member of the parish.
+The Religious Education Program at Church of the Holy Family and St. Columba Church is designed to serve the needs of every member of our parishes.
 The program is composed of the following:

 - Catholic Religious Education (CRE) for Kindergarten through Confirmation